-Treatment Functional pigment Indicator of leaf
+Treatment Functional pigment Indicator of leaf greening status

-equipment indicator greening status
+equipment indicator

 PNTNI 3.02 ± 0.03^{b} 3.70 ± 0.04^{b}

 PNTI 0.97 ± 0.05^{c} 1.74 ± 0.09^{c}

-PTVI 3.02 ± 0.01^{b} 3.72 ± 0.04^b
+PTVI 3.02 ± 0.01^{b} 3.72 ± 0.04^{b}

-PT(V+Ct)I 3.31 ± 0.05^a 5.56 ± 0.01^a
+PT(V+Ct)I 3.31 ± 0.05^{a} 5.56 ± 0.01^{a}

-Chl a, chlorophyll a; Chl b, chlorophyll b; Chl t, total chlorophyll; Car, carotenoids; PNTNI: Untreated and non-inoculated plant; PNTI, Untreated and inoculated plant, PTVI, Plant treated with vacciplant® and inoculated; PT(V+Ct)I, Plant treated with vacciplant®-calliete® combination and inoculated; within a column, means followed by the same letter are not significantly different (Newman-Keuls test at 5%).
+Chl a, chlorophyll a; Chl b, chlorophyll b; Chl t, total chlorophyll; Car, carotenoids; PNTNI, untreated and non-inoculated plant; PNTI, untreated and inoculated plant, PTVI, plant treated with vacciplant and inoculated; PT(V+Ct)I, plant treated with vacciplant-calliete combination and inoculated; within a column, means followed by the same letter are not significantly different (Newman-Keuls test at 5%).

-The ratio of chlorophyll a to chlorophyll b was always greater than 1.00 except in unelicensed and infected plants (Chl a/Chl b = 0.97).
-Infection of the plants with the pathogen caused a 67.88% reduction in the functional pigment equipment of the leaves compared to the control.
-Analysis of this result suggests a-degradation of chlorophyll a under the action of the pathogen in contrast to chlorophyll b.
+Analysis of this result suggests a degradation of chlorophyll a under the action of the pathogen in contrast to chlorophyll b.
 Indeed, the active site of chlorophyll biosynthetic enzymes such as magnesium chelatase and chlorophyllase would be located on chlorophyll a [49].
 Thus, a bioconversion of chlorophyll a to chlorophyll b would be plausible as reported by several authors [50-53].
-The elicitors used in this study (vacciplant® and the vacciplant®+calliete® co-treatment) would therefore have the role of protecting these enzymatic sites and also chlorophyll a with a view to ensuring important photosynthetic activity to maintain the plant in a good physiological state and thus a good health status Moreover, Gamon et al. [54] reported that the photosynthetic activity of plants is significantly related to the ratio of chlorophyll pigments (total chlorophylls) and carotenoids (Chl t/Car).
+The elicitors used in this study (vacciplant and the vacciplant+calliete co-treatment) would therefore have the role of protecting these enzymatic sites and also chlorophyll a with a view to ensuring important photosynthetic activity to maintain the plant in a good physiological state and thus a good health status Moreover, Gamon et al. [54] reported that the photosynthetic activity of plants is significantly related to the ratio of chlorophyll pigments (total chlorophylls) and carotenoids (Chl t/Car).
 This ratio is an indicator of the greenness of the leaves [23].
 For the elicited plants, the ratio is higher than 3.70 (PNTI), showing a positive effect of the treatment on the green state of the leaves.
-Moreover, the vacciplant®+calliete® co-treatment, which gives a value of 5.56, shows that this treatment is more favourable for the green state, which augurs a good photosynthesis, contrary to the vacciplant® treatment (3.72), which gives a similar result to the untreated and uninfected plant (3.70).
-In fact, in the non-elicited plants, the inoculation of the Mycosphaerella fijiensis filtrate caused a yellowing of the leaves (data not shown) and thus a very reduced green state (Chl t/Car=1.74).
+Moreover, the vacciplant+calliete co-treatment, which gives a value of 5.56, shows that this treatment is more favourable for the green state, which augurs a good photosynthesis, contrary to the vacciplant treatment (3.72), which gives a similar result to the untreated and uninfected plant (3.70).
+In fact, in the non-elicited plants, the inoculation of the M. fijiensis filtrate caused a yellowing of the leaves (data not shown) and thus a very reduced green state (Chl t/Car=1.74).
 Thus, M. fijiensis filtrate appears to cause damage to the plant's photosynthetic apparatus, including chlorophyll a, the major photosynthetic pigment [55].
 Consequently, the leaves appear to begin a state of yellowing that would lead to their senescence.
 The results obtained in these experiments show that chlorophyll a is the key pigment to evaluate the green state of leaves.
 It seems to provide a good appreciation of the photosynthetic activity of leaves and would better express the physiological state of the plants [56; 57].
 Therefore, chl a/chl b and chl t/car could be regarded as indicators of plantain protection against black leaf streak disease (BLSD).
-Thus, vacciplant®+calliete® have-has a synergistic action on the protection of plantain against BLSD.
+Thus, vacciplant+calliete have a synergistic action on the protection of plantain against BLSD.